 Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”
 (Matthew 28:18-20)

-We are committed to supporting both local and global mission organisations, equipping our members to be disciples who make disciples, and providing next steps for people checking out what it means to follow Jesus (including our Life Explored course).
+We are committed to supporting both local and global mission organisations, equipping our members to be disciples who make disciples, and providing next steps for people checking out what it means to follow Jesus.

 As God saves people through the gospel of Jesus, we are united with Jesus and all believers.
 God intends us to express this unity by belonging to a local church, where our life together testifies to God’s wisdom and power.

 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another.”
 (John 13:34-35)

 We live out this membership as we commit to coming to church regularly, and loving and investing in each other.
 This is why we run welcome events, wider church community events, and have a pastoral care team.

 We have been given a whole new identity in Christ, and are being transformed into his likeness through a lifestyle of repentance and faith, enabled by the gospel and empowered by the Holy Spirit.

 But as for you, continue in what you have learned and have become convinced of, because you know those from whom you learned it, and how from infancy you have known the Holy Scriptures, which are able to make you wise for salvation through faith in Christ Jesus.
 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.
 (2 Timothy 3:14-17)